-Product price and quality aren't the only factors influencing whether a customer clicks the "add to cart" button.
-Ecommerce product page optimization is the practice of ensuring that each product page on your site not only coaxes visitors to buy but makes it easy and enjoyable for them to do so.
+Product price and quality aren't the only factors influencing whether a customer clicks "add to cart".
+Ecommerce product page optimization ensures that each product page on your site not only encourages visitors to buy but makes it easy and enjoyable for them to do so.

-Today, we’re sharing our guide on how to create product pages that convert.
+Today, I’m showing you how to create product pages that convert.
 These ecommerce product page best practices boost conversion rates and get your online store working for you instead of against you.

 Looking for ecommerce marketing services?
 See how Human can help.